ropensci/hddtools/cran-comments.md

 * a vignette
 * Fixed bug with the TRMM function (for Windows users)
+* Updated all the links to show the new repository (rOpenSci)

 ## Test environment
 * Ubuntu 14.04, R 3.3.1